V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

-# Prototyping a Generative Assistant Screen
+# Prototyping a Generative Assistant Screen with GGML

 ## Metadata